-On any given day, it will take less than three hours to walk the perimeter of New York's 843-acre Central Park, as I did on Sunday.
+On any given day, it will take less than three hours to walk the perimeter of New York’s 843-acre Central Park, as I did on a recent Sunday.
 To see it all, however, will take a lifetime.

 Among the sights: picnickers; popsicle carts; topless sunbathers (European tourists); robins feasting on scattered scraps of white bread; mountain bike teams whizzing by in identical Spandex; long-distance runners; long-distance power walkers; long-distance wheelchair riders; four generations gathered for a reunion under a specimen pin oak; skate boarders; shuffle boarders; a quarter-mile-long line of Shakespeare lovers waiting for free tickets to As You Like It; boys fishing in the Harlem Meer; girls practicing soccer kicks; several lively seniors’ doubles tennis matches, and pit bulls straining at their barbed choked collars as appetizer lap dogs prance past.